Learn how to cook ingredients and meals perfectly in the Instant Pot with this guide to cooking times. Plus, learn to troubleshoot issues.

 Grains

-Rice, quinoa, and similar grains typically cook in a 1:1 water-to-grain ratio in the Instant Pot.
+Rice, quinoa, and similar grains typically cook in a 1:1 water-to-grain ratio in the Instant Pot (so if you’re adding 1 cup of grains, you’ll need to add 1 cup of liquid).
 Most grains will be ready in 3-5 minutes on high pressure, followed by a natural pressure release for best results.

 - Jasmine rice: 3 minutes with a natural pressure release